craftfortress/NodeExpressMongoPassport/README.md

 $ npm test
 ```

-This code was originally fored from [here](https://github.com/madhums/node-express-mongoose)
+This code was originally forked from [this great repo](https://github.com/madhums/node-express-mongoose)

 ## License